odap-ac-uk/odap.ac.uk/platform.md

 The proposal builds upon an established track record of impact.
 By generating, integrating and analysing clinical, biological, genetic and virological data on patients with Covid-19 in UK hospitals, the outbreak analysis platform has facilitated research that:

 - provided essential weekly updates to SAGE that guide the public health response [isaric4c.net/reports/](https://isaric4c.net/reports/),
-- identified host genetic mechanisms of disease,{% cite airocastineirageneticmechanismscritical2021 %}
+- identified host genetic mechanisms of disease,
-- quantified the role of age, comorbid illness and obesity in disease severity,{% cite dochertyfeatures201332020 %}
+- quantified the role of age, comorbid illness and obesity in disease severity,
-- created the global standard ISARIC4C score for prognostication [isaric4c.net/risk](isaric4c.net/risk),{% cite knightriskstratificationpatients2020 %}
+- created the global standard ISARIC4C score for prognostication [isaric4c.net/risk](isaric4c.net/risk),
-- determined the impact of long Covid following hospitalisation, {% cite groupphysicalcognitivemental2021 %}
+- determined the impact of long Covid following hospitalisation,
 - identified the substantial effect of transmission of Covid-19 within hospitals [SPI-M/SAGE report](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/961210/S1056_Contribution_of_nosocomial_infections_to_the_first_wave.pdf),
-- provided key evidence underlying the choice of therapeutic agents for clinical trials,{% cite airocastineirageneticmechanismscritical2021 %} {% cite thwaitesinflammatoryprofilesspectrum2021 %}
+- provided key evidence underlying the choice of therapeutic agents for clinical trials,
 - provided real world data on vaccine effectiveness and failure (SAGE 87 Egan et al,  Egan et al.)
 - observed data supporting identification of high risk groups for vaccination (highlighted in No10 briefing)
-- described the complications of Covid-19 in hospitalised patients.{% cite drakecharacterisationinhospitalcomplications2021 %}
+- described the complications of Covid-19 in hospitalised patients.

 ## Current data content